 If you had to choose between spending summer kicking back with your friends or time in an office for an internship, what would you choose?
 For Matthew Corr, a Deakin Bachelor of Commerce graduate, the decision was a no-brainer.
-He chose an internship.
+He chose a commerce internship.

 The opportunity of working with Findex, a leading provider of financial and accounting services, was too good to turn down.
 Matthew chose to complete the internship as part of his Bachelor of Commerce, allowing him to get a taste of the workforce while earning credit towards his degree.
 The summer spent building practical experience paid off and at the end of the internship, Matthew was offered an ongoing position in Findex’s Financial Planning sector.